awesomephant/walker-in-the-landscape/index.md

 Except now, He was forced to view Her differently.

-As there was no classical beauty left.
-He could now only see beyond that.
+As there was <span data-image="/assets/images/classical.jpg">no classical beauty left.</span> He could now only see beyond that.

 Like Her ability to wear Her story on Her surface like that.
-As well as everyone else’s that had been inscribed into, and etched onto Her.
+As well as everyone else’s that had been <span data-image="/assets/images/etched.jpg">inscribed into, and etched onto Her</span>.

 He stayed quiet, He knew better than to disturb Her.